-Unsupervised sub-segmentation for pigmented skin lesions.
+Unsupervised sub-segmentation for pigmented skin lesions

 Early identification of malignant melanoma with the surgical removal of thin lesions is the most effective treatment for skin cancers.
 A computer-aided diagnostic system assists to improve the diagnostic accuracy, where segmenting lesion from normal skin is usually considered as the first step.
 One of the challenges in the automated segmentation of skin lesions arises from the fact that darker areas within the lesion should be considered separate from the more general suspicious lesion as a whole, because these pigmented areas can provide significant additional diagnostic information.

 This paper presents, for the first time, an unsupervised segmentation scheme to allow the isolation of normal skin, pigmented skin lesions, and interesting darker areas inside the lesion simultaneously.
 An adaptive mean-shift is first applied with a 5D spatial colour-texture feature space to generate a group of homogenous regions.
 Then the sub-segmentation maps are calculated by integrating maximal similarity-based region merging and the kernel k-means algorithm, where the number of segments is defined by a cluster validity measurement.